 Peace of Selby Wilderness Owners - Art Mortvedt, Damaris Mortvedt, and Be Sheldon.
 Each offers over 35 years of Arctic living.

-Art Mortvedt has completed over 24 years of polar expeditions to both the North and South poles.
+Art Mortvedt has completed over 20 years of polar expeditions to both the Arctic and Antarctic.
 He is an elected member of The Explorers Club, New York and a Fellow of the Royal Geographical Society, London.
-As a bush pilot and aircraft owner, Art has logged over 5000 flight hours in the Alaska bush.
-As an Alaska Registered Guide, Art has guided wilderness expeditions in the Arctic and Antarctica.
+As a bush pilot and aircraft owner, Art has logged over 6000 flight hours in the Alaska bush and is an Alaska Registered Guide.
 Art has studied the traditional lifestyle of Inupiat Eskimos and other traditional cultures in South Africa, Australia, the Cook Islands, Greenland, and the Falkland Islands.

 Bernice Sheldon is a retired teacher who has spent over 40 years living in northwest Alaska Eskimo villages and in central Alaska.
 She enthusiastically shares her knowledge of Inupiat Eskimo culture and artifacts, and local bird species.
 She also enjoys sharing her quilting hobby.